SkyLiNing823/SkyLiNing823/README.md

-# Hi, this is Sky😎
+# Hi, this is Sky 😎
 I am currently pursuing my M.S. in Electrical and Computer Engineering (Machine Learning & Data Science Track) at UC San Diego.
 My main focus is Full-stack Development and Applied Machine Learning.

 **Nice to meet you!**